-The IRS is not responsible for a lost refund if you enter the wrong account information.
-Check with your financial institution to get the correct routing and account numbers and to make sure your direct deposit will be accepted.
+The IRS isn't responsible for a lost refund if you enter the wrong account information.
+Check with your financial

 Changes in Refund Due to Math Errors or Refund Offsets

 The rules below explain how your direct deposits may be adjusted.